Sneaky Sasquatch: Chapter 4: The Evil Mayor Election

-Soon after, Sasquatch learns that the criminals were paid to pollute the lake by Mr. Pemberton's young son, Pemberton Jr. On the TV he makes a speech that he will run in the upcoming mayoral election, and will release his father from prison if elected.
-Concerned about the Pemberton’s problem against the park, the animals convince Sasquatch to run against Pemberton Jr. in the election.
-Sasquatch campaigns under his code name, and slowly gets voters through advertisements and by making friends with the citizens Sasquatch defeats Pemberton Jr. by one vote, but as he returns to the campsite to celebrate, he learns that all the animals have disappeared and Mr. Pemberton has escaped from jail.
-Tracking them to the port, Sasquatch sees the Pemberton’s caging the animals inside a warehouse.
+Soon after, Sasquatch learns that the criminals were paid to pollute the lake by Mr. Pemberton's young son, Pemberton Jr. On the TV, he makes a speech that he will run in the upcoming mayoral election, and will release his father from prison if elected.
+Concerned about Pemberton's problem against the park, the animals convince Sasquatch to run against Pemberton Jr. in the election.
+Sasquatch campaigns under its code name and slowly gets voters through advertisements and by making friends with the citizens.
+Sasquatch defeats Pemberton Jr. by one vote, but as it returns to the campsite to celebrate, it learns that all the animals have disappeared and Mr. Pemberton has escaped from jail.
+Tracking them to the port, Sasquatch sees the Pembertons caging the animals inside a warehouse.
 With help from its friend Fox, Sasquatch breaks into the port at night, frees the animals, and fights a violent Pemberton Jr. by throwing oranges at him.
-At the last moment, Mr. Pemberton traps Sasquatch inside a cage, and says to have him locked away as a zoo animal forever.
-The park ranger arrives and makes a circle around the Pemberton's with a mob of Sasquatch’s human friends, where Mr. Pemberton makes Sasquatch take off his disguise and shows them that Sasquatch is a Sasquatch.
+At the last moment, Mr. Pemberton traps Sasquatch inside a cage and says to have him locked away as a zoo animal forever.
+The park ranger arrives and makes a circle around the Pembertons with a mob of Sasquatch's human friends, where Mr. Pemberton makes Sasquatch take off his disguise and shows them that Sasquatch is a Sasquatch.
 Sasquatch's friends are not surprised by this information, much to Mr. Pemberton's surprise.
 Having revealed the true identity of "the mayor", they cage up the Pembertons and free Sasquatch.
-The Pembertons are loaded onto a ship willingly to never to return on a ship named “SS Never Coming Back”, while Sasquatch and its friends return to the park to host a party.
+The Pembertons are loaded onto a ship named “SS Never Coming Back” willingly to never return, while Sasquatch and its friends return to the park to host a party.